FairgateLabs/bitvmx-hackathon-games/GAME_FLOW.md

 ### Step 4: Setup Game

 **What happens:** Both players configure the game with the numbers to sum.
+Both players must set up the same numbers, otherwise the game creation will fail.
+This ensures that all participants agree on the same inputs for the BitVMX program, as the game is implemented as a program in BitVMX.

 **Both Players Actions:**

 - Call `/setup-game` with the two numbers to sum
+- Must use the same numbers as the other player
 - System configures the BitVMX program with game parameters

 **BitVMX Interactions:**